jabez007/arcanaeum/src/blog/posts/2024-11-10-ssh-server-setup.md

 draft: true
 ---

-# 🖥️ Breathing New Life into an Old Laptop: Setting It Up as an SSH Server for Your Home Lab
+# Breathing New Life into an Old Laptop: An SSH Server for Your Home Lab

-_That dusty ThinkPad in your closet?
+🖥️ _That dusty ThinkPad in your closet?
 It's about to become your new favorite server._

 Like many of you in the homelab community, I have a soft spot for old hardware.
 That laptop collecting dust might seem obsolete for daily use,